Answers to NDIS FAQ’s

 Question.
 Could he get help to do a TAFE course?

 Answer.
-This fact sheet provides information on what supports the NDIS will fund in relation to education.
+This website provides information on what supports the NDIS will fund in relation to education.

 Question.
 Will my therapists approved under FAHCSIA be still approved under NDIS?

 Answer.
-This fact sheet provides information on what supports the NDIS will fund in relation to healthcare
+This f provides information on what supports the NDIS will fund in relation to healthcare

 Question.
 How do I access children’s program for my child in NDIS?